angular/angular/aio/content/tutorial/toh-components.md

 1. Use the Angular CLI to create a new component.
 1. Update the application view to display the component.
-1. Learn how to pass data between a parent component and a child component using Angular's `@Input` and `@Output` decorators.

 ## Create a heroes component